chrisvrose/advpi/docs/log.md

 - Mmaps work just as good as they did.
 - Can execute code.
   - Useful tool to generate ARM binary snippets: https://armconverter.com
 - Can do MMIO.
+Note: R15 is 0 when faulting.

 #### What's bad

 - Wasted time in setting r15 register.
-Used https://github.com/kvmtool/kvmtool/blob/master/arm/aarch64/kvm-cpu.c#L30, and just setting PC in arm64 is good.
+Referred this good example after hours of search - https://github.com/kvmtool/kvmtool/blob/master/arm/aarch64/kvm-cpu.c#L30, and just setting PC in arm64 is good.
 - From KVM, I can set these register values by just using the arm64 x0-x15 as required.
+(I think?)
 - BRK is useless.
 Rather, just attempt to fetch a useless instruction.

 ### What's next